-- asylum seekers; - Australian Pensioner Concession Card holders; - children 16 years and under; - from 30 January 2017, persons aged 17 and 18 years and under; - eligible primary, secondary and tertiary students; - holders of a Health Care Card with a Victorian address: - Victorian and interstate Seniors Card holders; - war veterans/war widows.
+- asylum seekers; - Pensioner Concession Card holders with any Australian address; - children 18 years and under; - eligible primary, secondary and tertiary students; - holders of a Health Care Card with a Victorian address; - Victorian and interstate Seniors Card holders; - war veterans/war widows.

-In the case of Pensioner Concession Cards and Health Care Cards with a Victorian address, a customer will be taken to hold the relevant card if, instead of, or as well as, holding a physical card, they have access to an electronic representation of the card approved and provided by Centrelink.

-Customers aged 17 years and over using a concession ticket must carry appropriate proof of concession entitlement.
-In the circumstances outlined in the immediately preceding paragraph, it will be accepted as appropriate proof of concession entitlement if the customer accesses and displays on a mobile device a valid electronic representation of a current card of the relevant type.
+In the case of Pensioner Concession Cards and Health Care Cards, a customer will be taken to hold the relevant card if, instead of, or as well as, holding a physical card, they have access to an electronic representation of the card which is approved and provided by Centrelink (for example, a representation accessed via the Centrelink smartphone app).
+Where the customer has access to an electronic representation of a card of the relevant type which is currently valid and provided by Centrelink, it will be accepted as appropriate proof of concession entitlement if the customer accesses and displays that electronic representation on a mobile device.